status-im/nim-testutils/README.md

 ```
 args="arg1 arg2 arg3"
 ```

-Each new `args` specification instantiates a new test execution with whatever the most recent outputs have been specified.
+Each new `args` specification instantiates a new test execution with the most recently-specified outputs.

 ```
 output="6"
 args="2 * 3"